jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 ### Notebooks under version control {#notebooks-under-version-control}

-Keeping notebooks under version control is a great way to not only keep track of changes to your content, but can also allow for sharing it.
+Keeping notebooks under version control is a great way to not only keep track of changes to your content, but also for sharing it.
 In a course where multiple people are contributing to the development of notebooks for the course, using version control in conjunction with a platform like GitHub, allows authorship to be